How to Prevent & Treat Adult Diaper Rash

 Dealing with burning and itching skin caused by adult incontinence products is no fun.
 Unfortunately, if you or your loved one wears these products, you may have experienced the discomfort caused by adult diaper rash.

-Sometimes called diaper dermatitis, diaper rash is caused by a couple different things- moisture buildup, infection, and chafing- to name a few.
-The good news is that it can be treated and avoided with proper care.
-We’ll cover how to spot adult diaper rash, how to treat it, and how to easily prevent it so you or your loved one’s skin stays healthy.
+Sometimes called diaper dermatitis, diaper rash is caused by a couple different things, like moisture buildup, infection, and chafing just to name a few.
+The good news is that it can be treated and likely avoided with proper care.
+We’ll cover how to identify, treat, and prevent adult diaper rash so your skin stays healthy.

 What Is Adult Diaper Rash?

-Adult diaper rash is a condition that occurs when the skin that touches your adult incontinence products becomes irritated or inflamed.
-This is sometimes called diaper dermatitis.
-Oftentimes, the areas affected are the genital areas, buttocks, or thighs.
+Adult diaper rash is a condition that occurs when the skin that comes into contact with your adult incontinence products becomes irritated, inflamed, or infected.
+This is sometimes referred to as diaper dermatitis.
+Oftentimes, the genital, buttocks, or thigh areas are affected.

 Why Do Adults Get Diaper Rash?